 Model 500 – In-line design with your choice of 1/16” O.D. or 1/8” O.D. flow tube connection options.
 Low flow switch for certain general-purpose applications; 24 VDC input power only.

-Feel free to contact us if you’re uncertain about which model works best with your application.
+Please contact us if you’re uncertain about which model would work best in your application.

 How Do I Get One?